The object of art is to give life a shape.

 ~ William Shakespeare

 Invictus Theatre Co. truly believes that art can make the world a better place.
-That is why we have started working on outreach programs that bring the Chicago community together and create safe places for self-expression.
+That is why we are committed to outreach programs that bring the Chicago community together and create safe places for self-expression.
 The world we live in is ever-evolving which means our programs are too.
 We started our outreach programs with Shakespeare in the Courts (see below) and are looking to expand on that and other programs.
 If you have an idea for a program or a group you would like us to work with, please contact us.

 Shakespeare in the Courts Chicago